Denis Hutchinson

-Amateur career
+Early life and amateur career

-Hutchinson was born in Umtali, Southern Rhodesia (now Mutare, Zimbabwe) in 1932.
+Hutchinson was born in Umtali, Southern Rhodesia in 1932.

 In 1953, Hutchinson qualified for the South African Amateur as medallist.
 He won the Proudfoot Trophy for this accomplishment.
 He was also low amateur at the Transvaal Open that year.

 In June 1954, Hutchinson played the Commonwealth Tournament in St Andrews Golf Club in Scotland.
 The event included Great Britain and a number of countries from the British Commonwealth against each other.
 In a foursomes match, Hutchinson and partner Jim Boyd lost to Australians Doug Bachii and Peter Heard, 2 and 1.
 South Africa ultimately finished in fourth place out of five teams.
 In 1954, he was again medallist at the qualifying stage of the South African Amateur.
 He played well at the event proper, reaching the finals.
 In the finals, he lost to A.D.
 Jackson on the 37th hole.

 In 1955, while still an amateur, he began to have continuous success at professional tournaments.
 That year he won the Natal Open.
 The following year he won the Southern Rhodesian Championship.
 In 1957, he finished low amateur at the Transvaal Open for the fourth time.

 As of 1958, he lived in Germiston, South Africa.
 In 1958, he was selected to represent South Africa in the Eisenhower Trophy.
 The event was held in October at St Andrews Golf Club in Scotland.
 South Africa's team finished in a tie for sixth among 29 teams.

 In 1959, he played the South African Open.
 He finished at 282 (−14) and defeated Gary Player by a stroke.
 In November, he played the Commonwealth Tournament again.
 The event was played at Royal Johannesburg Golf Club.
 South Africa's team won the event.